Mimulus, Monkey flower: planting and care

 Mimulus in a nutshell

-• Mimulus is a beautiful perennial plant that favours wet areas of the garden
+- Mimulus is a beautiful perennial plant that favours damp areas of the garden

-• Erect or mat-forming, it displays flowers in brilliant colours on dense green foliage
+- Upright or mat-forming, it displays flowers in vibrant colours on dense green foliage

-• Frost-tender or hardy depending on species, it is grown in our coldest regions often as an annual in open ground or in pots to be brought indoors for winter
+- Frost-tender or hardy depending on species, it is often grown in colder regions as an annual in open ground or in pots to be brought indoors for winter

-• It is a thirsty plant that is easy to grow provided it never lacks water
+- It’s a very thirsty, easy-to-grow plant provided it never lacks water

-• It is the ideal plant to bring a wild elegance to cool borders and the edges of water features
+- An ideal plant to add wild elegance to cool, moist borders and pond edges

 A word from our expert

-Mimulus or monkey-flower is a perennial plant considered not very hardy, most often grown as an annual in our gardens, although some species such as Mimulus aurantiacus, the orange mimulus, and Mimulus luteus or yellow mimulus tolerate open ground down to at least -10°C.
+Mimulus or mimule is a perennial plant known to be not very hardy, usually grown as an annual in gardens, although some species such as Mimulus aurantiacus or orange Mimulus and Mimulus luteus or yellow Mimulus tolerate open ground down to at least -10°C.

-For its part, Mimulus guttatus is one of the 38 Bach flowers whose use is recommended for shy people to calm fears and anxieties.
+Meanwhile, Mimulus guttatus is one of Bach’s 38 flower remedies recommended for people who are shy to calm fears and anxieties.

-All Mimulus are prized for their flowering in vibrant, sometimes variegated colours that lasts from May until the first frosts.
+All Mimulus are prized for their bright, sometimes multicoloured flowering that lasts from May until first frosts.

-Accessible to all gardeners, it is very easy to grow, requiring only consistently moist soil, but also tolerating any good garden soil provided it is not too dry in summer.
+Accessible to all gardeners, very easy to grow, requiring only consistently moist soil, but also tolerating any good garden soil provided it does not become too dry in summer.

-Requiring little maintenance, Mimulus is perfect for adding colour to pond margins, all wet areas of the garden, cool borders and even containers placed in non-scorching sun.
+With little maintenance, Mimulus is perfect for adding colour to edges of water features, to all damp areas of the garden, cool borders and even pots placed in non-scorching sun.

-Discover our Mimulus, those cheerful, colourful plants, essential around a pond and in cool soils!
+Discover our Mimulus, these cheerful, colourful plants around a pond and in cool soils!

 Description and botany